Amir-Delta/IBMCourseProject/README.md

-This repository contains a course project files related to IBM course on Coursera.
+This repository contains a course project files related to IBM full course on Coursera.